projectcalico/calico/getting-started/kubernetes/hardway/index.md

 ---
-description: A deep dive tutorial about installing Calico the hard way.
+description: Up for the challenge?
+Calico the hard way takes you under the covers of a Calico installation.
 show_read_time: false
 show_toc: false
 ---